stsc3000/slim-gulp-webpack-seed/README.md

-# Slim Gulp Webpack Seed
+# Small Gulp Webpack Seed

 This is a WIP gulp seed for using Gulp, Webpack and Jasmine in a dev environment.